Recovery. It’s not sexy, we know... Rest days? Foam rolling? Deloading? Stretching? Boring...

 Not exactly.
 Those are just arbitrary statements about how your body feels.

-So now that you understand what recovery actually is, let’s discuss how to know if your recovery is affecting your performance.
+So, now that you understand what recovery actually is, let’s discuss how to know if your recovery routine is holding back your performance.

 5 Signs Your Recovery is Sub-Par